Alrobbertz/swxsoc_core/docs/examples/tutorial1.rst

     ...     },
     ... )
     >>>
-    >>> # You can add new time-invariant data to the HermesData container
+    >>> # You can add new time-invariant data to the SpaceWeatherData container
     >>> example_data.add_support(
     ...     name="calibration_const",
     ...     data=NDData(data=[1e-1]),